View Lamar Whary's Obituary on NewsItem.com and share memories

 Rick was born Oct.
-15, 1950, in Shamokin, to Lamar J. Whary and Shirley Ebright Whary.
+15, 1950, in Shamokin, a son of Lamar J. Whary and Shirley Ebright Whary.

 He was preceded in death by both of his parents; an aunt, Winona Owens; a daughter, Kristie Marie Whary; a granddaughter, Zoe Breanne Eskridge; and two of his dogs, Heidi and Max.